December in the Garden

 This is a great month to prune crepe myrtles and other deciduous landscape plants.
 Now that the branches are bare, the overall form of the plant is much easier to see and shape.
 You have from now until February, before the trees start to leaf out.

 To keep apple, pear, peach, and plums healthy, these fruit trees need to be put on a spray schedule.
 (Figs, pomegranates, persimmons, and do not need this treatment.)
-See our fruits, nuts, & berries guide.
+See our fruits, pecans, & berries guide.

 Consider purchasing a living Christmas tree for the holidays.
 Arizona cypress, Aleppo, and Italian stone pines are all attractive options that can be planted in the landscape after.
 Avoid keeping these trees indoors for any longer than two weeks.
 Our homes feel very different from the outdoors, so it’s important to both gradually introduce your tree into your home for Christmas, and to also reintroduce it to the outdoors after the holiday.